 One of the pieces of information on each card is the economic sector that the company participates in.
 Of the companies shown in this infographic, there are eight total sectors, and each is symbolized by a monochromatic icon.
 I designed all of these icons, except the health care icon which was a public-domain copy of the Rod of Asclepius (the international symbol of medicine).

 Because this infographic is about money, I used the color of money.
-The green color used throughout could be called “dollar bill green” because it was sampled directly from the bright green shapes of a U.S. dollar bill.
+The green color used throughout could be called “dollar bill green” because it was sampled from the green shapes of a U.S. dollar bill.
 In the first version of this infographic, the background was an off-white color, sampled from the paper color of a dollar bill.
 In the second version, I changed the background to a light gray instead, which I felt gave the infographic a more modern look.

 I created the infographic in Adobe Illustrator at HD resolution (1,920 pixels wide) and exported as a PNG (a standard file format for images).
 For the sake of easier viewing on screens with a smaller resolution than full HD, I shrunk the infographic down by a third to 1,280 pixels wide.

 This infographic was a personal project of mine, as I enjoy looking though infographics and maps, and this project involves both which I got to create myself.